oconpa/hugoHosting/content/challenge/challenge2/_index.md

 #### Connect delete to React Frontend

-The delete feature will allow user from the webpage to delete and remove images from the s3 bucket.
+Great work you've managed to complete the first challenge.
+Pretty easy yea?
+Well, let's up the game.
+The delete feature will allow the user from the webpage to delete and remove images from the S3 bucket.

-1. Make sure you have the default **Invoke URL** copied into your clipboard from API Gateway, then go to your cloud 9.
+In this challenge you must make two edits to get the delete feature to work.

-2. In frontend/src/Components/ImageGridList.js, on line 43 substitute **REPLACE ME** with the invoke URL.
+1. You will need your **Invoke URL** and the only file you should be looking at is frontend/src/Components/ImageGridList.js.

-3. Test the app.
+2. Test the app.
 To test the delete feature go to the gallery page.
 If you select one of the images, there should be an option to delete.
 If successful, when you select the button after the page has refreshed the image should now be gone.